Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Slope filtrations

-The complex symmetry bilinear form depends continuously, in fact (real) analytically, on the Abelian differential $\omega$.
-The second fundamental form $A_{\omega}$ can be written in terms of the complex symmetry bilinear form $B_{\omega}$ \cite{Fo02}\cite[Lemma 2.1]{FMZ11}:
+The complex-valued symmetric bilinear form $B_{\omega}$ depends continuously (actually, even real-analytically) on the Abelian differential $\omega$.
+The second fundamental form $A_{\omega}$ can be expressed in terms of the complex-valued symmetric bilinear form $B_{\omega}$ in the following way, see~\cite{Fo02}, \cite[Lemma 2.1]{FMZ11}:

 It is related to the derivative of the period matrix along the Teichm\"uller geodesic flow.